 Debi's approach to the Enneagram is to combine it with Yoga, connecting with movement, breathwork, meditation, and even laughter and dance.
 Learning the Enneagram leads to greater Self-understanding, a lightness of Being and better relationships.

-The Nine Passions, Lenses or Veils
+The Nine Passions, or Lenses

 1. ANGER / RESENTMENT – Anger is repressed, leading to continual frustration and dissatisfaction.